-So many uncertainties surround us in today’s business environment: disruptive business models, customer volatility, uncertain economics, technology breakthroughs, shortened life cycle of products-services …and more.
+So many uncertainties surround us in today’s business environment: disruptive business models, customer volatility, uncertain economics, technology breakthroughs, shortened life cycle of products, services, know-how and more.

-They all have either a direct or indirect impact on your business journey in terms of security (loss of a job), reputation, credibility, image and performance…with a feeling of « not very much is under my control ».
+They all have either a direct or indirect impact on your business journey in terms of security (loss of a job), reputation, credibility, image and performance, know-how, with a feeling of «not very much is under my control».

 Example of a Career Risk: